 For a breath, Fulet seemed about to argue with this suggestion, but then he jerked his head in acknowledgement of Twiol’s advice, and had Grames start hauling the opened crates up to the battlements.
 It was still drizzling, and the sky was as grey as the sea, so they laid the lids back across the crates to keep out the worst of the weather.

-By noon, or at least their stomachs said it was close to noon, since the sun had refused to work that day, Fulet had assembled the base, and placed the main launcher channel upon it.
-That had taken the first half of the morning, and the second half had been taken up with trying various arrangements of the arms, none of which had so far been quite right.
-Twiol’s occasional suggestion that they reference the instructions that had been included with the shipment were ignored.
+By noon, or at least their stomachs said it was close to noon, since the sun refused to work that day, Fulet had assembled the base, and placed the main launcher channel upon it.
+That took the first half of the morning, and the second half was taken up with trying various arrangements of the arms, none of which had so far been quite right.
+Twiol’s occasional suggestion that they reference the instructions included with the shipment were ignored.

 “Maybe they didn’t send us the right pieces,” Fulet whined, trying and failing again to affix the arms to the launcher channel.
 There were little cutouts where it seemed they should fit, but he couldn’t get them in with the pegs he had selected for the task.
 “I could whittle these down to the right size.”